-An independent front suspension system, not standard in the segment until many years later, provided driving comfort for the LT, while power came from a 2.0-litre 75PS four-cylinder petrol engine which featured on the Audi 100, or a four-cylinder 2.7-litre 65PS diesel.
-In 1979, Volkswagen introduced its first six-cylinder, with the 2.4-litre engine adding 8PS and a much smoother drive.
+An independent front suspension system, not standard in the segment until many years later, provided driving comfort for the LT, while power came from a 2.0-liter 75PS four-cylinder petrol engine which featured on the Audi 100, or a four-cylinder 2.7-liter 65PS diesel.
+In 1979, Volkswagen introduced its first six-cylinder, with the 2.4-liter engine adding 8PS and a much smoother drive.

 In 1983, the dashboard was redesigned and new engines were added to make the LT the most powerful van in Europe, while even better space optimisation allowed for a third seat to be added in the cabin.
 A 4.6m wheelbase was made available for platform conversions, too.

-Two years later, a 5.6-tonne variant was added along with switchable four-wheel-drive and a new rectangular headlight design replacing the circular lights.
+Two years later, a 5.6-tonne variant was added along with a switchable four-wheel drive and a new rectangular headlight design replacing the circular lights.
 The original LT underwent its final facelift in 1993, with a new radiator grille and rear light design plus a revised turbo diesel engine.

 Due to its quality and reliability coupled with the large usable area yet compact dimensions, the LT quickly became a popular base for motorhomes.
 In 1988, Volkswagen revealed not only the T3-based compact California but also a motorhome based on the LT: the Florida, a fully-fledged motorhome for four people with a wet room.

 Production of the original LT ended in 1996 after 21 years and over 470,000 models.